Haemoproteus: Pathology

 Infections with most Haemoproteus species appear to produce subclinical infections.

 Post-mortem findings include enlargement of the spleen, liver and kidneys.
 These organs may appear chocolate-brown due to hemozoin deposition.
 Cytologic imprints may reveal schizont-laden endothelial cells.
 Some species of Haemoproteus will also form large, cyst-like bodies within the skeletal muscles that resembling those seen with Sarcocystis species infections.

 Pigeons infected with H. columbae may develop enlarged gizzards; and anemia has been recorded.

 Flocks of bobwhite quail (Colinus virginianus) may become infected with H. lophortyx.
 Infected birds may suffer from reluctance to move, ruffled appearance, prostration and death.
 Other findings include parasitemia and anemia.
 Large megaloschizonts may be present in skeletal muscles, particularly those of the thighs and back.
 The average cumulative mortality for flocks experiencing outbreaks may be over 20%.

 Experimental infection of turkeys with H. meleagridis resulted in lameness, diarrhea, depression, emaciation, anorexia and occasionally anemia.

 Muscovey ducks infected with H. nettionis suffered lameness, dyspnea and sudden death.

 In other avian species, anemia and anorexia have been reported occasionally.
 Importantly, new records of Haemoproteus are discovered constantly and should still be monitored for effects on host condition.

 Effect on vectors

 H. columbae infects rock pigeons (Columba livia) and is vectored by a hippoboscid fly (Pseudolynchia canariensis).
-Both sexes of vector can transmit the parasite.
-Species of the Hippoboscoidea the superfamily to which Ps. canariensis belongs do not lay eggs.
-Instead the larvae hatch in utero, are fed internally by 'milk glands' and pass through three morphological stages before being deposited to pupate.
-The survival of female flies is significantly reduced when they were infected with the parasite.
-In contrast no effect is seen on male fly survival.
-Additionally the females produce fewer offspring when infected but the quality of the offspring does not seem to be affected.
+Both sexes of the vector can transmit the parasite.
+Species of the Hippoboscoidea, the superfamily to which Ps. canariensis, belongs do not lay eggs.
+Instead the larvae hatch in utero, are fed internally by "milk glands," and pass through three morphological stages before being deposited to pupate.
+The survival of female flies is significantly reduced when they are infected with the parasite.
+In contrast, no effect is seen on male fly survival.
+In addition, the females produce fewer offspring when infected but the quality of the offspring does not seem to be affected.